-How to cut an avocado (and not cut yourself!)- showing you how to protect your hand while cutting an avocado.
+How to cut an avocado (and not cut yourself!)- showing you how to protect your hand, as well as different cuts you can make.

 Hands up if you love avocados!
 ME!
 Hands up if you’ve almost cut yourself while cutting an avocado.
 Me.

-Today I’m showing you how to cut an avocado without cutting your hand.
+Today I’m showing you a simple technique to safely cut an avocado.
 This easy technique takes 1 minute total time and will not land you in the doctor’s office!

 Don’t forget to pin this post to save it for later!